owncloud/ocis/extensions/proxy/configuration.md

 : Endpoint for the agent.

 --tracing-collector | $PROXY_TRACING_COLLECTOR
 : Endpoint for the collector.
-Default: `http://localhost:14268/api/traces`.

 --tracing-service | $PROXY_TRACING_SERVICE
 : Service name for tracing.
 Default: `proxy`.